This is the heart of the website. Content is broken up into chapter-like sections and links out to all blog posts and

 Reduce Folic Acid: If you have a MTHFR gene mutation, then you have an impaired ability process folic acid and folate and other vitamins… often referred to as methylation.
 Approximately 40% of the general population has a form of this gene mutation, and now appears to be highly correlated with POTS (for reasons not yet understood).
 The more important point is that a higher intake of folic acid (from vitamins and fortified foods) can leave you with a surplus circulating in your blood stream, and further inhibits your processing of folate.
 Talk to your doctor about replacing any multivitamins with folic acid with ones without it, and minimizing folic acid fortified foods, which are primarily grain products.
 You can try focusing on getting in folate rich foods like leafy greens and vegetables.
 Also talk to your doctor about supplementing with a bioavailable form of folate like methylfolate, and other bioavailable forms of B-vitamins that don’t need the help of the MTHFR enzyme at all.
 It’s easy to get too much of these vitamins through supplementing and to see some side effects (notably B6 can cause neuropathy), so a doctor should advise.
 One of the easiest ways to get tested for MTHFR is through the popular 23andme DNA testing service (or a similar service) and run the raw data they provide through another platform like Genetic Genie or LiveWello.

 Reduce Arsenic: Learn how to select and prepare rice differently to reduce your arsenic intake: All That Arsenic in Rice.
 TLDR: Washing rice doesn’t help, but cooking in excess water does.
 Rice contains much more arsenic than other grains.
 Quinoa and amaranth have much lower arsenic levels, making them great alternatives to rice.
 This also relates to epigentics, discussed below.

 … Want to learn from others’ experience and get more ideas?
-Ask fellow patients on Facebook groups like my favorites: Dysautonomia International California Support Group, My Crazy Life with Mast Cell Disorder, and Mast Cell Activation Disorders Forum.
+Ask fellow patients on Facebook groups like my favorites: Dysautonomia International California Support Group, and The Mast Cell Disease Society’s Private Support Group.

 Environmental Considerations & Improvements